Mission Statement

 NOTICE OF ADOPTION OF AMENDMENTS

-The Constitution and By-Laws of the North Carolina Jail Administrators’ Association was approved, adopted and/or revised on this sixth day of October, 2005.
+The Constitution and By-Laws of the North Carolina Jail Administrators’ Association was approved, as revised on this 27th day of September, 2016.